-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the GX7 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GX7 was succeeded by the Panasonic GX85.
+Both the GX7 and the A7S II have been discontinued, but can regularly be found used on eBay.
+The GX7 was replaced by the Panasonic GX85, while the A7S II was followed by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Which of the two cameras – the Panasonic GX7 or the Sony A7S II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (15.8 vs 12MP) with a 13% higher linear resolution.